 Example: Bart waits until it is dark to sneak into his pretty neighbor's backyard so he can look into her bedroom window.
 When Bart looks into the window, there is no one there.
 Before Bart can leave the property, a patrolling police officer spots Bart and arrests him for peering.

 It does not matter in the above example that Bart did not end up seeing anything.
 The D.A. can prosecute as long as Bart had the intention to spy.

 Note that Bart would not be guilty of peering if he formulated the intent to spy after he entered his neighbor's land.
 Peeping charges apply only if the suspect entered the premises with the intent to spy.

 Example: Bart's dog escapes into his neighbor's backyard.
 Bart goes into the backyard to retrieve the dog.
 While there, he notices his neighbor's bedroom light is on.
 He then hides in the bushes and peeks into her window.

 In the above example, Bart did not form the intention to spy until after he was on the neighbor's property.
 Therefore, he did not violate NRS 200.603.
-Arguably, he could still be prosecuted for other offenses such as the Nevada crime of trespass or the Nevada crime of stalking.
+Arguably, he could still be prosecuted for other offenses such as trespass or stalking.

 The punishment for violating NRS 200.603 turns on whether the defendant had a deadly weapon -- such as a gun or knife -- or a recording device: